aboutcode-org/container-inspector/README.md

 - Image: this is a runnable image composed of metadata and a sequence of layers.
 - Layer: this is a slice of an image root filesystem with a payload and metadata

+We skip entirely Registry and Repository and only expose Image and Layer

 Plans
 -------------------
+ - future: support OCI image layout
+ - fetch Image from remote registry
+ - future: collect inventories of packages and files installed in an image or layer
  - future: given collected Dockerfiles and Images, build a graphic of the relationships between all these elements.
- - future: collect inventories of packages and files installed in an image or layer

 And if you wonder about the name, conan stands for CONtainer ANalysis.